 We found 11 internists near Iron Mountain, MI.

-Dr. Barbara Washington's specialty is general internal medicine.
-Dr. Washington studied medicine at Wayne State University School of Medicine.
-She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Barbara Washington is a general internist in Iron Mountain, MI.
+She graduated from Wayne State University School of Medicine.
+Dr. Washington is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

-Dr. Erik Manninen is an internist.
+Dr. Erik Manninen works as an internist.
+He is a graduate of Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.
+His residency was performed at Walter Reed Army Medical Center.
+Dr. Manninen's distinctions include: Alpha Omega Alpha Membership, Alpha Omega Alpha; Moser Award, Army Chapter American College of Physicians; and Fellow American College of Physicians, American College of Physicians.
 Dr. Manninen offers interpreting services for his patients.
-He is a graduate of Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine and a graduate of Walter Reed Army Medical Center's residency program.
-Awards and/or distinctions he has received include Alpha Omega Alpha Membership, Alpha Omega Alpha; Moser Award, Army Chapter American College of Physicians; and Fellow American College of Physicians, American College of Physicians.

 Conditions / Treatments